AnirudhG07/AutoTA/README.md

 cd server # To navigate to the server directory
 ```

+3. Rename `.env.example` to `.env` and fill in the details.

-2. (Recommended) Create a virtual environment and activate it
+4. (Recommended) Create a virtual environment and activate it

 ```bash
 python3 -m venv autota